In the news

 NBC10 Feature on RT300 at the Y

 While his wife is on the treadmill at the Newman Y in Seekonk, Dr. Witman is getting in his workout.
-He's able to move his legs, with help, thanks to a piece of adaptive equipment known as the FES bike.
+He's able to move his legs, with help, thanks to a piece of adaptive equipment known as the RT300 FES system.
 Watch now

-People with Paralysis Get Some Mobility Back With (FES) Bike
+People with Paralysis Get Some Mobility Back With FES

 "At 17 years old, Chris Corsi suffered a diving accident that broke his neck and left him with paralysis.
 He was unable to control his trunk and had very little finger dexterity.
 Your whole life changes."
-The FES bike is helping to overcome the challenges his disability presents.
+RT300 is helping to overcome the challenges his disability presents.

 Phoenix Children's Hospital heralds the arrival of RT600 into it's "I can walk" Project

-Unconscious patients in intensive care have been placed on motorized cycling machines at the Austin Hospital as part of a trial to establish if exercise improves recovery rates.
-Researchers found the eight who exercised in intensive care reached recovery milestones such as standing and walking faster, had reduced delirium and improved physical function compared with their peers who did not.
+Unconscious patients in intensive care have been placed on motorized FES machines at the Austin Hospital as part of a trial to establish if the therapy improves recovery rates.
+Researchers found the eight who received FES in intensive care reached recovery milestones such as standing and walking faster, had reduced delirium and improved physical function compared with their peers who did not.
 They were also able to return home up to three weeks earlier.

 Electrical stimulation gives hope to paralyzed teen

 "I broke my neck so I'm a c7 quad which means that I've lost a lot of finger dexterity and I don't really have any trunk control," said Chris.
 "It's affected everything your whole life changes."
-The FES Bike makes it less of a challenge.
+RT300 makes it less of a challenge.